boringtutor/Compiler/compiler_v2/README.md

 This compiler is small version of emojie language compiler written in c.
 Inspired by [https://github.com/emojicode/emojicode]

+## Target

+Given the emojie code return the javascript code

 ## Supported Keywords

 This compiler is work-in-progress.
 Here is a list of commands currently supported (v0.4.3) & planning to implement.